Registered Architect, 40 years experience, investigative forensic specialist, engineering trained, college teacher, NCARB mentor, MBA.

 When it comes to ownership of real property, and even personal property, budgets and finances always overshadow all that we do.
 I have never had a project with an unlimited budget and never expect to have one.
 After spending most of my career seeing things from an architect’s point of view, my last almost seven years has been spent seeing those same issues from an owner’s perspective.
 When you have to oversee well over 143 million square feet, even tens of millions of dollars (which sounds like a lot of money) really are insignificant with respect to the needs and demands.
 Decisions have to be made with the limited funds available on how to distribute those funds most effectively.
 How do you get the greatest return for funds expended?

 In that environment, the real question is how do you maximize the value of those limited funds?
 To arrive at that conclusion, many factors must be weighed.
-This article will attempt to bring forward some of those complex inter-related factors and inspect those issues in an attempt to develop a methodology that may allow for decision-makers to create tools to utilize in more effective prioritization of capital asset maintenance expenses.
-These are actually expenses, but if exploited in a strategic manner they actually become more like an investment, with a return on investment (ROI), and other benefits.
+This article will attempt to bring forward some of those complex inter-related factors and inspect those issues in an attempt to develop a methodology that may allow for decision-makers to create tools that allow more effective prioritization of capital asset maintenance expenses.
+These are actually expenses, but if exploited in a strategic manner, they actually become more like an investment, with a return on investment (ROI) and other benefits.

 Foundation – TNSTAFL